-When it comes down to retouching actors headshot photos, it is always best to keep the picture retouching simple.
-Spots, blemishes and earing holes and stray hairs will be the first to go.
+Retouching actors Headshots headshots is a must.
+However it is always best to keep the actors headshot retouching simple.
+Spots, blemishes and earring holes and stray hairs will be the first to go.
 Easy!
 Providing you have done a white colour balance.
 I like to get this right in-camera as much as possible.

 Your headshot photographer should colour balance before the headshot session and again if any lighting state changes.
 Say you go indoors from an outdoors session.
 The light will be very different in kelvin (Colour temperature) so get it balanced with a grey colour card.

 Now I don’t always have the time to high-end retouch.
 After a model location fashion or spots shoot, I like to pass that part over to someone else—someone who loves to high-end retouch and will do a fab job.
-I used my buddy Chris at in Focus Retouching.
-I’ve used him for many years, and he always does a smashing job.
-He’s a first-class retoucher.
+But if you want to know how its done the check out the link here on removing object from glasses.

 Reflections from actors glasses can be a photographers nightmare.
 If you look carefully at the image, the glasses pick up a slight reflection from the lighting.
-In all honesty, I don’t have the patience for his kind of work, but I know a man that does.
+In all honesty, this work requires a lot of patience.
+But the retouching is required.
 It’s subtle and well worth doing.